laravelpanel/docs/faq.md

 			return $this->belongsTo('Material', 'material_id');
 		}
 	}

+Q: How can I save data into two related tables in CRUD ?

+A: You just need to add the fields of the related table by specifying their relation in field name section of 'add' method, for example :

+     $this->edit = \DataEdit::source(new \App\ModelName());
+     $this->edit->add('relation.fieldname', 'Field Label', 'text');

 Q: How can I preprocess some data before storing it in CRUD ?
 What would be the suggested way of doing it ?